-In property insurance, the Company also entered into an agreement with two other companies for fixed facultative quota share reinsurance.
-The two companies are Munich Re, rated AA- by S&P, and Hannover Re, rated AA- by S&P.
+In property insurance, the Company also entered into an agreement with other companies for fixed facultative quota share reinsurance.
+The companies are Munich Re, rated AA- by S&P, Sompo International, rated A- by S&P, and Hannover Re, rated AA- by S&P.